Rayannl668/autonomous_quadruped/JOURNAL.md

 The only thing i dont know how to do is find the right measurments of the components without having them physicly.
 The sellers page is not reliable for precise measurments

+Time spent: 3h

+August 14:

+I still used the measurements from the sited because i really dont have anything elso to go on. today i didnt work on the quadruped to much, but i still tried to make the servo's

+Time spent: 30 Min